-Short term fostering placements can last anything from a few months to over two years.
-Children in short term placements need support until they return to their families or move to longer-term planned placements, including adoption.
+Short-term fostering placements can last anything from a few months to over two years.
+Children and young people in short term placements need support until they return to their families or move to longer term planned placements, including adoption.

 Short break care